unboundsecurity/casp-express-deploy/casp-docker/README.md

     BLOCKCYPHER_TOKEN=<Replace with BlockCypher access token>
     FIREBASE_TOKEN=<Replace with Firebase token provided by Unbound>
    ```
-1. Start Docker on your device.
+1. For Windows, start Docker on your device.

    You can check if Docker is running with the command `docker info`.
 If it returns an error, then it is not running.
 Otherwise, it returns status information about the Docker installation.
 1. Run this command to log into Docker: